Here are a few tips to help you reach your fundraising goal!

 FIRST THINGS FIRST

 CREATE YOUR FUNDRAISING PAGE.
-Using the CrowdRise platform, build your fundraising homepage.
+Join an existing fundraising team or create your own fundraiser page using our RaceEntry platform.
 Make your fundraising page compelling so your supporters feel they can’t leave without donating.
 Get personal with your story.
 Explain why you’re fundraising, and who benefits from your fundraising efforts.
 Add pictures and videos.
 The more well-rounded your page, the better it will perform!

 MAKE THE FIRST DONATION.
 After your fundraising page is set up, be the first to donate to your campaign.
 This initial donation sets the tone for your fundraiser.
 Your supporters will appreciate your initiative.
 Make sure it’s an amount your supporters will respond to.